spywhere/Javatar/README.md

 ![Operation](http://spywhere.github.io/images/Operations.gif)

 ### Commands
+* Build
+	* Build is mostly use for project or package build since class build can be accessed by default shortcut key (Control+B or Command+B)
+	* Build commands can be accessed via command palette only
 * Call
 	* Call is used to insert any information about package and class
 	* Mostly accessed by shortcut keys (see below)
 * Packages/Classes Creation
 	* Packages/Classes can be create via command palette only
+* Packages/Classes Operation
+	* Operation is used to edit current java file like correcting invalid class name or package path

 #### Commands List

 The following commands can be accessed via *Command Palette* (Control+Shift+P or Super+Shift+P)

+* Build...
 * Call...
 * Create new...
 * Operations...